nodelogicau/semcal/docs/linking/author.md

-# Semantic Calendaring - Author
+# Semantic Calendaring - Linking: Author

 Identifies a component author, which can be important when a single component can be modified by multiple collaborators.